Adam Milstein

-Adam Milstein (אדם מילשטיין; born 1952) is an Israeli-American investor and philanthropist.
+Adam Milstein (אדם מילשטיין; born 1952) is an Israeli-American real estate investor and philanthropist.
 He is a managing partner at Hager Pacific Properties.

 He founded and funded organizations supporting Jewish causes, and organizations advocating support for Israel, including countering anti-Israel initiatives such as Boycott, Divestment and Sanctions.
 He and his wife, Gila, founded the Adam and Gila Milstein Family Foundation in 2000.
-He is a co-founder of the Israeli-American Council (IAC) and served as chairman from 2015 to 2019.
+He is a co-founder of the Israeli-American Council (IAC) and served as its chairman from 2015 to 2019.

 Early life and education

 Milstein was born in Haifa, Israel, the eldest child of Eva (née Temkin), a homemaker, and Hillel Milstein, a real estate developer.
-The family later lived in Kiryat Yam and Kiryat Motzkin.

-He was conscripted into the Israel Defense Forces in 1971, and served during the 1973 Yom Kippur War.
-After being discharged, he enrolled in the Technion and graduated in 1978 with a Bachelor of Science degree in engineering.
-While in college, he worked with his father to expand the family's real estate construction and development business.

-He married Gila Elgrably in Haifa in 1974.
-They moved to Los Angeles with their two daughters in 1981.
-He received an MBA from the USC Marshall School of Business in 1983 and started working in commercial real estate as a sales agent.
+He served in the Israeli army during the Yom Kippur War with Ariel Sharon's brigade.

+Milstein has a Bachelor of Science degree from the Technion in 1978 and a Master of Business Administration in 1983 from the USC Marshall School of Business.
+He moved with his wife and children to the United States in 1981.

 Investment career

-Milstein is a managing partner of Hager Pacific Properties, overseeing the firm's financing, disposition and accounting.
-The firm specializes in acquiring, rehabilitating and repositioning industrial, retail, office, and multi-family properties.
+Milstein is a managing partner of Hager Pacific Properties, a commercial real estate firm that specializes in acquiring, rehabilitating, and repositioning industrial, retail, office, and multi-family properties.

-Philanthropy and political donations

-Milstein and his wife Gila founded the Adam and Gila Milstein Family Foundation in 2000.
-The organization sponsors education of students and young professionals to identify with their Jewish roots and gain knowledge to advocate for the State of Israel and the Jewish people.
+Donations

+Milstein and his wife, Gila, founded the Milstein Family Foundation in 2000, making philanthropic donations of as much as a million dollars per year to Jewish causes.
+He has published pieces, including in The Times of Israel, about his approach to what he calls "active philanthropy", in which he both contributes to organizations and works to help them achieve their goals.

 Milstein co-founded the Israeli American Council in 2007 and was named chairman of the group in 2015.
 He sits on the boards of StandWithUs and Hasbara Fellowships.
 He previously served on the boards of Israel on Campus Coalition, Jewish Funders Network, and the American Israel Public Affairs Committee (AIPAC) National Council.
 He joined Sheldon Adelson and Haim Saban in June 2015 to organize the inaugural Campus Maccabees summit, which opposes Boycott, Divestment and Sanctions (BDS) groups and activities on college campuses in the United States.
 He strongly opposes the BDS movement, and has had several opinion pieces published on the subject.

+Milstein donated $1,000 to the Jewish student group UCLA Hillel in 2014 earmarked to help finance the campaigns of pro-Israel student government candidates.
+Despite the UCLA election code not requiring the disclosure of campaign finance sources, controversy over the donation resulted in a delay of the confirmation of one student regent-designate.

-He and his wife co-founded Sifriyat Pijama B'America, which provided free monthly books in Hebrew to Israeli-Jewish American families in the United States until 2016.
-They started "The Impact Forum" in 2016 an initiative which "fights antisemitism, strengthens the state of Israel, and protects American democracy".
+In 2016, Milstein and his wife started The Impact Forum, an initiative which "fights antisemitism, strengthens the state of Israel, and protects American democracy".